 Rim Rock Inn & Restaurant, Torrey – dinner – casual dining with a local vibe.

-Duke’s SlickRock Grill, Hanksville – breakfast, lunch & dinner (help us say thanks to the people of Hanksville for getting us out of the mud by supporting local businesses, including Duke’s where we ate a fresh and filling breakfast after our wayward adventure)
+Duke’s SlickRock Grill, Hanksville – breakfast, lunch & dinner.
+Help us say thanks to the people of Hanksville for getting us out of the mud.
+Support local businesses, including Duke’s where we ate a fresh and filling breakfast after our wayward adventure.

 Moab Garage Co, Moab – lunch – great sandwiches and ok coffee.